z7076/jichen.github.io/_pages/cv.md

 Awards and Scholarships
 ======
 * Tsinghua University
-  * Outstanding Students | Awarded to students with comprehensive outstanding performance (2% in University) | Oct.
+  * Outstanding Students, Awarded to students with comprehensive outstanding performance (2% in University), Oct.
 2023
-  * Comprehensive Scholarship | Awarded to students with comprehensive outstanding performance (2% in Department) | Oct.
+  * Comprehensive Scholarship, Awarded to students with comprehensive outstanding performance (2% in Department), Oct.
 2023
 * Harbin Institute of Technology
-  * Outstanding Graduates | Awarded to graduates with comprehensive outstanding performance (5% in University) | Jun.
+  * Outstanding Graduates, Awarded to graduates with comprehensive outstanding performance (5% in University), Jun.
 2021
-  * Outstanding Student Model | Awarded to students with comprehensive outstanding performance (2% in University) | May 2021
+  * Outstanding Student Model, Awarded to students with comprehensive outstanding performance (2% in University), May 2021
-  * UHV Scholarship Fund | Awarded to outstanding undergraduate students (180 students per year in China) | Nov.
+  * UHV Scholarship Fund, Awarded to outstanding undergraduate students (180 students per year in China), Nov.
 2020
-  * Enterprise (JL MAG Rare-Earth Co., Ltd.) Scholarship | Awarded to students with excellent academic performance (2 students per year in Department) | Nov.
+  * Enterprise (JL MAG Rare-Earth Co., Ltd.) Scholarship, Awarded to students with excellent academic performance (2 students per year in Department), Nov.
 2019
-  * The People Scholarship | Awarded to students with excellent academic performance (5%-20% in Department) | Awarded 7 times Sept.
+  * The People Scholarship, Awarded to students with excellent academic performance (5%-20% in Department), Awarded 7 times Sept.
 2017 – Jun.
 2021

 Service and leadership
 ======